Configuring Databricks for Panther

 4. Fill out the **New SQL warehouse** form:

-2. In the Manage permissions modal, add the panther-load user, then select Can use permissions.
+6. In the **Manage permissions** modal, add the **panther-load** user, then select **Can use** permissions.\

-5. On the panther-load warehouse details page, copy the ID (next to the name) and add it as the databricks_load_warehouse_id value in your configuration table.
+9. On the **panther-load** warehouse details page, copy the **ID** (next to the name) and add it as the `databricks_load_warehouse_id` value in your [configuration table](#step-1-make-a-copy-of-the-configuration-table).\

 This warehouse runs nightly table maintenance jobs.